marmelab/react-admin/packages/ra-core/README.md

-# ra-ui-material
+# ra-core

-Core components of [react-admin](https://marmelab.com/admin-on-rest/), a frontend Framework for building admin applications on top of REST services, using ES6, React.
+Core components of [react-admin](https://marmelab.com/admin-on-rest/), a frontend Framework for building admin applications on top of REST/GraphQL services, using ES6, React.

 This package does not include any UI components.
 We also provide a default UI in the `ra-mui-materialui` package.